AI enables cybercriminals to create more sophisticated scams.

 Cybersecurity firm Darktrace warned that since ChatGPT is released, there has been a significant increase in criminals using artificial intelligence (AI) to craft more well-written scams to con employees and hack the accounts of businesses.

-ChatGPT is a new artificial intelligence technology that, among other things, drafts well-written texts for you, and can help write complete letters.
+ChatGPT is a new artificial intelligence technology that, among other things, drafts well-written texts for you.
+It can also help write complete, complex letters.

-But because it easily writes summaries or stories in human-like language, it makes scammers more successful in their cyber-attacks, using ransomware to extort money from businesses.
+However, because it easily writes summaries or stories in human-like language, it makes scammers more successful in their cyber-attacks.
+Cybercriminals who use ransomware to extort money from businesses.

-The company said that they found the number of email attacks remained the same since the ChatGPT release, but that while scams that rely on victims clicking malicious links declined, linguistic complexity, text volume, punctuation, etc., increased.
+The company found that the number of email attacks remained unchanged after the release of ChatGPT.
+However, they noticed a decrease in scams that trick victims into clicking malicious links.
+On the other hand, they observed an increase in linguistic complexity, text volume, punctuation, and so on.
 This shows that cybercriminals are probably shifting their attention to more complex social engineering scams that depend on the user’s trust.

 Cybercriminals will be using AI more and more, to craft sophisticated phishing emails, and AI enables them to create more targeted, personalized, convincing, and successful attacks.